 A Guide To Trip Over Tools Work Accident – How Much Compensation Can I Claim?

-By Daniel Cohen.
-Last Updated 9th August 2021.
+By Stephen Hudson.
+Last Updated 4th April 2022.
 For many professions, and especially those working in manual professions, accidents in the workplace (such as a trip over tools work accident) are all too common.
 No matter what your profession or role is, all workers and employees have the legal right to expect that their employer has taken every reasonable step to keep them from harm whilst in the workplace.
 This goes for regular places of work and any exceptional places as well, such as places you are visiting whilst working.
 As such, if an accident in the workplace does occur, such as slips, trips and falls, the injured party can make a claim for personal injury compensation.

 The Workplace (Health, Safety and Welfare) Regulations 1992 are designed to help protect workers from accidents, injury and to mitigate risk in their everyday working environment.
 The regulations require a duty of care from employers.
 They must keep workplaces safe and free from hazards.
 However, one of the most common workplace accident types is slip, trip and fall injuries, such as falling over tools.
 Falling over at work could potentially cause a serious injury and lead to long-term consequences.